Machinocheese/Signal/README.md

 I know the problem lies with the getImageData method, and most likely it's with the while loop within it and how I handle codeSize and reinitializing the codeTable.

-This was made with the assistance of the URL below: http://giflib.sourceforge.net/whatsinagif/bits_and_bytes.html
+This was made with the assistance of giflib: http://giflib.sourceforge.net/whatsinagif/bits_and_bytes.html